yunfanlong/DSC180B-B12/README.md

 ## Environment Setup

-Ensure you have Python 3.7 or newer installed on your system.
-This project is tested on Python 3.7, 3.8, and 3.9.
+Ensure you have Python 3.6 or older installed on your system.
+This project is tested on Python 3.6.8.

 ### Virtual Environment (Recommended)